hot-glue-for-rails/hot-glue/README.md

 Hot Glue is a Rails scaffold builder for the Turbo era.
 It is an evolution of the admin-interface style scaffolding systems of the 2010s ([activeadmin](https://github.com/activeadmin/activeadmin), [rails_admin](https://github.com/sferik/rails_admin), and [active_scaffold](https://github.com/activescaffold/active_scaffold)).

-Using Turbo-Rails and Hotwire you get a lightning-fast out-of-the-box CRUD building experience.
+Using Turbo-Rails and Hotwire (default in Rails 7) you get a lightning-fast out-of-the-box CRUD building experience.

 Every page displays only a list view: new and edit operations happen as 'edit-in-place', so the user never leaves the page.

+Because all page navigation is Turbo's responsibilty, everything plugs & plays nicely into a Turbo-backed Rails app.

+Alternatively, you can use this tool to create a Turbo-backed *section* of your Rails app-- like an admin interface -- while still treating the rest of the Rails app as an API or building out other features by hand.

 It will read your relationships and field types to generate your code for you, leaving you with a 'sourdough starter' to work from.
 If you modify the generated code, you're on your own if you want to preserve your changes and also re-generate scaffold after adding fields.